alist-org/docs/docs/faq/howto.md

 Refer to [config](../config/configuration.md#port)

-### How to update
+### How to upgrade

-Except for the incompatible version marked in the changelog, you can directly replace the binary file to update.
+Except for the incompatible version marked in the changelog, you can directly replace the binary file to upgrade.

 For docker user, just remove the old container and pull the new image then run it.

 ### How to allow guest to upload files